SoftInstigate/restheart-webchat/README.md

 # RESTHeart Webchat

-This examples uses [RESTHeart](https://restheart.org) WebsSockets API to create a basic chat application.
+This example uses [Angular](https://angular.io) and [RESTHeart](https://restheart.org) WebsSocket API to create a basic chat application.

-For more information refer to the [Change Streams section](https://restheart.org/docs/change-streams/) in the RESTheart official documentation.
+For more information refer to the [Change Streams section](https://restheart.org/docs/change-streams/) in the RESTHeart documentation.

 ## Requirements